Klipper3d/klipper/docs/Config_Reference.md

 #   The amount to add to the Z height when the nozzle is nominally at
 #   0,0.
 The default is 0.
 # The remaining parameters control a BED_TILT_CALIBRATE extended
-# g-code command that may be used to calibrate appropriate x and y
+# G-Code command that may be used to calibrate appropriate x and y
 # adjustment parameters.
 #points:
 #   A list of X,Y coordinates (one per line; subsequent lines